Experience horseback riding, rock climbing, canoe skill development and hiking while exploring career choices, decision making and team building.

 Career Choices: Develop and apply processes for managing personal and lifelong career development in a supportive and engaging environment.

 The Canadian Rockies Public Schools (CRPS) is offering Career and Life Management 20 in an immersive experiential manner for your student.
 Students will take the course over 5 days and 4 nights.
-Students will receive 6 credits for the course: CALM 20 (3 credits), Speaking and Listening (1 credit), Job Maintenance (1credit), and Workplace Safety Systems (1 credit and due prior to the start date of the course).
+Students will receive 6 credits for the course: CALM 20 (3 credits), Speaking and Listening (1 credit), Job Preparation (1 credit), Nutrition (1 credit), and Workplace Safety Systems (1 credit and due prior to the start date of the course).

-Students will stay in bunks at the Outdoor Learning Centre that are equipped with bunk beds, hot showers and flush toilets.
+Students will stay in bunks at the Outdoor Learning Centre that are equipped with bunk beds, hot showers, and flush toilets.
 As part of meeting the curricular outcomes, students will plan and prepare all meals beginning with Day 1 supper to Day 5 lunch.
-On Day 1, students should eat breakfast prior to their arrival AND BRING A BAG LUNCH.
+On Day 1, students should eat breakfast prior to their arrival AND BRING A BAG LUNCH (No nuts please).
 There is no option to purchase lunch on Day 1.
-On Day 5 afternoon, students should arrange for pick up at the Canmore Collegiate High School at 4:00 p.m.
+On Day 5 afternoon, students should arrange for pick up at the Canmore Collegiate High School at 3:05 p.m.

 Students will engage in a variety of learning experiences throughout the CALM 20 course.
-These experiences may be in the form of a group task, assignment, journal questions, quiz, digital learning, etc. Students are required to bring a laptop computer to the course.
-Prior to the course, students will need a Gmail account associated with their name to access and submit classwork, assignments, and activities on Google Classroom during the course.
-Student marks will be submitted and accessible through MyPass after September 10.
+These learning experiences may be in the form of a group task, assignment, journal questions, quiz, or discussion, etc. Students are required to bring a laptop computer to the course.
+Prior to the course, students will be provided a CRPS Gmail account associated with their name to access and submit classwork, assignments, and activities on Google Classroom during the course.
+Student marks will be submitted and accessible through myPass after September 10.

 Risk assessment and Safety